It seems there’s a lot of confusion and conflicting information about the best time to introduce solid foods to your baby.

 #1: Leading Health Organisations Around The World Are Unified In Their Recommendations

-Australia’s National Health and Medical Research Council (NHMRC), America’s Academy of Pediatrics and the World Health Organization all recommend exclusive breastfeeding for 6 months (or ‘around’ 6 months) and then for solids to be introduced while breastfeeding continues for at least one year.
-These organisations are made up of a team of world leading experts who have taken all the available evidence into account to make these recommendations.
+Australia’s National Health and Medical Research Council (NHMRC), America’s Academy of Pediatrics, and the World Health Organization all recommend exclusive breastfeeding for 6 months (or ‘around’ 6 months) and then for solids to be introduced while breastfeeding continues for at least one year.
+These organizations are made up of a team of world-leading experts who have taken all the available evidence into account to make these recommendations.

 In fact, the NHMRC has recommended that solids be introduced around 6 months since 2003.
 Their latest infant feeding guidelines, which were release in 2013, still recommend introducing solids around 6 months.

-Health professionals would require very good clinical reasoning (and quality evidence) if they were to advise differently to what these leading health organisations recommend.
+Health professionals would require very good clinical reasoning (and quality evidence) if they were to advise differently to what these leading health organizations recommend.

 #2: Developmental Readiness Is Important